 Hidden Vegetable Family-Favorite Chili Recipe

 I typically serve this chili our family’s favorite chili toppings: grated extra sharp cheddar cheese and finely chopped red onion.
-Because the veggies are hidden in this chili, I always serve it with one of our favorite roasted vegetables and some delicious bread.
-My little sous chef likes to eat his meal deconstructed (read more plating food for children and why deconstructed meals work).
+And since the veggies are hidden, I always serve this chili with one of our favorite roasted vegetables and some delicious bread.

 A hearty and delicious chili the whole family will love!
-Family-Favorite Chili with Hidden Veggies

 Ingredients